SinaMirrazavi/LPV/README.md

 MatrixXd  A_matrix = lpv_DS_.compute_A(xi) /* computing the weight sum of A matrices */
 xi_dot = A_matrix*(xi - att);              /* computing the desired velocity */
 ```
-This is a minimalistic code, proper resize of vectors and matrices must be implemented.
+This is a minimalistic code, proper resizing of vectors and matrices must be implemented.

 ---
 ### Testing the class with txt files